IIMAD

 Qualitative Research Methods

-We are pleased to announce that two seats are available free of cost for individuals facing economic constraints who are in urgent need of this course.
+We are pleased to announce that two scholarships are available for individuals facing economic constraints who are in urgent need of this course.
 Kindly note that seats will be allocated on a first-come, first-served basis.

 Course Description